 In 2013 the Masterclasses went live as webinars for the theory component of Level 1 and Level 2.
-Provided their internet access and speed is passable, this allows students to take in some 6 hours of theory for each of the SKMCs Levels 1 & 2 (followed by multiple choice exams) in the comfort of their own homes.
+Provided their internet access and speed is passable, this allows students to take in some 9 hours of theory for each of the SKMCs Levels 1 & 2 (followed by multiple choice exams) in the comfort of their own homes.
 It has proved fantastically successful, with face to face contact with Sarah then focused entirely on intensely practical sessions on how to understand, diagnose and effectively treat back problems.

 Since 2013 Practical modules have been held in both the UK and Australia.
 It is hoped these modules can be held elsewhere in the world, at least while Sarah has enough fuel in the tank to go there and teach!
 Practical Adjunct modules in Australia are held at Fernleigh Hall as in-house 'residentials' for two nights, in the Upper Hunter Valley NSW.

 Return to sarahkeyphysiotherapy Home page